bolliy/ioBroker.sun2000/README.md

 * Huawei [`Emma`](https://github.com/bolliy/ioBroker.sun2000/wiki/Emma) integration: The Modbus access, network connectivity (WiFi and Ethernet) and the DDSU/DTSU-666H smart meter functions are integrated in one unit - the use of the Sdongle becomes redundant.
 In addition Huawei EV chargers and load shedding/control (via selected Shelly devices) are supported and "intelligent" controlled.
 * Huawei [`Charger`](https://github.com/bolliy/ioBroker.sun2000/issues/171) via Emma integration: The chargers are automatically recognized and the data is saved in their own path.
 * [`Statistics`](https://github.com/bolliy/ioBroker.sun2000/wiki/Statistk-(statistics)): Aggregates historical collected datapoints into time-based summaries (e.g. hourly, daily, monthly, yearly).
-In the medium term, these statistics should be able to be visualized in ioBroker VIS using the flexcharts adapter to create interactive diagrams for inverter performance and energy production.
+These statistics should be able to be visualized in ioBroker VIS using the flexcharts adapter to create interactive diagrams for inverter performance and energy production.
 * [`Surplus Power Control`](https://github.com/bolliy/ioBroker.sun2000/wiki/%C3%9Cberschuss-(surplus))
 The sun2000 adapter calculates how much of your self-generated solar energy is available to power devices in your home — instead of sending it to the grid.

 ## Changelog